ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.md

    - TestStand configured to use the Batch process model.

 > **NOTE**
-> You can view the test program in the TestStand Sequence Editor and code modules in a C# source code editor without meeting the #2 requirement.
-> To run the example you must have the required instruments physically installed in your system, or simulated using Offline Mode.
 >
+> You can view the example sequence file in the TestStand Sequence Editor and C# code source files in Visual Studio or any text editor without meeting the #2 requirement.
+> To run the example though, you must have the required instruments physically installed in your system or simulated using Offline Mode.
+>
 > Complete the following steps to simulate the instruments in Offline Mode:
 >
+> 1. Open the sequence file (.seq) in the TestStand Sequence Editor.
-> 1. Click the Enable Offline Mode button  on the TSM toolbar.
-To run the test program, click the Start/Resume Lot button on the TSM toolbar.
+> 2. Click the Enable Offline Mode button on the TSM toolbar.
+To run the test sequence, click the Start/Resume Lot button on the TSM toolbar.
-> 2. Launch the Test Program Editor and select the Offline Mode panel to view the path to the Offline Mode system configuration file TSM uses to create simulated instruments for STLExample.SMUMergePinGroup.seq.
 > 3. Click the Disable Offline Mode button to return to the default TSM behavior.

 ## Using the Example

 Complete the steps in the following sections to learn about the test program components.
 You can also run this example in offline mode to see it in action.

-1. Select **Semiconductor Module » Edit Pin Map** File or click the **Edit Pin Map File** button on the TSM toolbar to open the STLExample.MergePinGroup.pinmap file in the Pin Map Editor.
+1. Select **Semiconductor Module -> Edit Pin Map** File or click the **Edit Pin Map File** button on the TSM toolbar to open the STLExample.MergePinGroup.pinmap file in the Pin Map Editor.
 The pin map file defines the following information:
    - One NI-DCPower instrument named `SMU_4147_C1_S04`.
    - Four DUT pins named `Vcc0`, `Vcc1`, `Vcc2` and `Vcc3`.